aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/math-objects/get/_index.md

 weight: 10
 ---

-This REST API allows you to get one of the OfficeMath objects that are defined in the document.
-The Resource Properties are:
+This REST API retrieves an `OfficeMath` object.

+The resource properties are:

 |Property Name|Type|Description|
 | :- | :- | :- |